Tag Archives: kevin mills

 Simpsons creator and massive Zappa fan Matt Groening was born in 1954, along with John Travolta, Neil Tennant, Denzil Washington, Elvis Costello, Ang Lee, James Cameron, Ray Liotta, Annie Lennox, Angela Merkel, Arthur Smith and Jermaine Jackson.

 Arthur Smith provided the comedy for my 40th birthday party.
-He was brilliant.
+He was drunk but brilliant.
+I was just drunk.

 8 Comments